Hopac/Hopac/Docs/Programming.md

 and channels do not inherently hold onto disposable system resources.
 (This is unlike the [MailboxProcessor](http://msdn.microsoft.com/en-us/library/ee370357.aspx), for example, which is disposable.)
-What this means in practise is that most jobs do not necessarily need to implement any special kill protocol.
+What this means in practice is that most jobs do not necessarily need to implement any special kill protocol.
 A job that is blocked waiting for communication on a channel that is no longer reachable can (and will) be garbage collected.
 Only jobs that explicitly hold onto some